 • Use automatic transfers.
 Help yourself hit your savings goals by automating payday transfers from checking to savings.
 That way, you won’t see the cash in your account and be tempted to spend more.

 • Bring in more moolah.
-If the numbers aren’t adding up to bring your homebuying plans within reach fast enough, consider using windfalls (a tax refund, a bonus at work, a birthday gift of cash from a relative) to plump up your savings.
-Also consider ways to bring in more income, like pursuing a part-time gig in your free time.
-Additional money is a key benefit of a side hustle.
+If the numbers aren’t adding up to bring your home-buying plans within reach fast enough, consider using windfalls (a tax refund, a bonus at work, or a birthday gift of cash from a relative) to boost your savings.
+Also think about ways to bring in more income, whether by asking for a raise or pursuing a side hustle.

 SoFi Loan Products